awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

  Even though your application can connect and send requests to another application, you either can not see incoming requests in the access logs or in tracing information for the Envoy proxy\.

 **Resolution**
 This is a known issue\.
 From more information, see [iptables rules setup](https://github.com/aws/aws-app-mesh-roadmap/issues/166) issue on Github\.
-The Envoy proxy only intercepts ingress traffic to the port of which its corresponding virtual node is listening on\.
+The Envoy proxy only intercepts inbound traffic to the port of which its corresponding virtual node is listening on\.
 Requests to any other port will bypass the Envoy proxy and reach to the service behind it directly\.
-In order to let the Envoy proxy intercept the ingress traffic for your service you need to set your virtual node and service to listen on the same port\.
+In order to let the Envoy proxy intercept the inbound traffic for your service you need to set your virtual node and service to listen on the same port\.

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.